Taxation of international executives

 Are there special residency considerations for short-term assignments?

-When an assignee obtains a working permit for his/her employment and a multiple entries temporary stay permit in Indonesia which is valid for more than 183 days, this may be interpreted as an intention to reside in Indonesia.
+When an assignee obtains a work- permit for their employment and a multiple entry temporary stay permit in Indonesia which is valid for more than 183 days, this may be interpreted as an intention to reside in Indonesia.
 Thus the tax authorities may conclude that this assignee is a tax resident, even if it is merely for a short term assignment.
-Accordingly, it is suggested that for a short-term assignment, the work permit and stay permit should also correspond to the period of the assignment, such as four months or six months.
-This specific stay permit only allows for a single entry.
+Accordingly, it is suggested that for a short-term assignment, the work permit and stay permit should also correspond to the period of the assignment, such as 4 months or 6 months.

 Are there special payroll considerations for short-term assignments?